-My favorite way to treat family and friends for the sweetest of holidays is with a yummy treat, and these adorable little cakes might just be my all-time favorite Valentine’s Day project.
+My favorite way to treat family and friends for the sweetest of holidays is with a yummy treat, and these adorable mini cakes might just be my all-time favorite Valentine’s Day project.
 They’re not just cute, they’re also so easy to make and super affordable, too.
 Win-win-win!

 Today, I’m going to show you how to make Mini Ombre Cakes that you can customize with chocolate word cake toppers.
 They’re perfect for surprising someone special, whether that’s a significant other, a best friend, or your kids!

 From the cake mix to the frosting to the dark chocolate, I found it all at the 99.
 They even had cake pans for baking and pink napkins and heart shaped doilies for serving.
-And I got it all for under $10 dollars!

 I love stopping by the 99, because there is always something new and exciting to discover, and I know that I’ll find all of my favorite name brands at a price that truly can’t be beat.
 I’m a total bargain hunter, so wandering the aisles makes me feel like a kid on a treasure hunt in a candy store.
 They even have fresh, affordable produce.
 You truly never know what you’ll find when you do the 99!